Your Garage

 Editing a record

 Click any row -- or use Edit from the row's three-dot menu -- to open the Service Record sheet from the right side of the screen.
-The sheet exposes the full editor for the record: description, mileage, date, cost, notes, service type, linked parts, detailing extras, and any attached URL.
+The sheet exposes the full editor for the record: description, mileage, date, cost, notes, service type, linked parts, consumables, setup details, detailing extras, and any attached URL.
 Save your changes from the sheet's footer.

 Duplicating a record